Introduction to Data Transfer using Globus

 Setting up Globus Local Endpoint (step 3)

-After re-authenticating, fill out a name for the endpoint.
+After re-authenticating, fill out a label for the endpoint and click "Allow".

 Setting up Globus Local Endpoint (step 4)